vvdaal/vvdaal.github.io/keybase.md

 I hereby claim:

-  * I am vincentvandaal on github.
+  * I am vvdaal on github.
   * I am vvandaal (https://keybase.io/vvandaal) on keybase.
   * I have a public key whose fingerprint is 0545 6E9F 1C9A D344 5FEF  5930 BE2A 03FE 5A69 8CC6